Bnei Sakhnin F.C.: Later successes

 During their spell in the top flight, several Sakhnin games were plagued by hooliganism.
-Palestinians were viewed as inferior during the time, and faced hardships both inside and outside of the soccer stadium.
 At the annual Land Day ceremony in Sakhnin in the year of 2000, a large crowd of Palestinians were unexplainably tear gassed.
 Political power controlled not only the population, but the atmosphere at soccer games as well.
 Studies have shown that Arab males who attended soccer games were less likely to be proud of their Palestinian descent.
 In 2000, Sakhnin's first game was delayed for weeks, though when the game did come about, the visiting Jewish team received flowers.
 Though events (such as this) coated by such turmoil aggravated those who resided in Sakhnin, their people still attempted to use the soccer stadium as an outlet to ease the relations with those who brought political unrest and corruption.

 Despite chairman Ghnaim's stated mission to create a "cultural rainbow" from his football club, games against Beitar Jerusalem were particularly violent, at least partially due to the presence of notoriously anti-Arab supporters of Beitar; when Sakhnin won the State Cup, Beitar fans paid for an obituary to be printed in Israel's leading daily Yedioth Ahronoth, claiming that Israeli football was dead.
 On 29 January 2005 Sakhnin fans rioted during a home match (played at Kiryat Eliezer) against Hapoel Tel Aviv after a violent incident on the field between a team official and a referee, who had earlier had sent off two Sakhnin players.
 As a punishment, the IFA ordered the club to play two games behind closed doors.